 - Child Protective Services

-- Protects children from abuse and neglect through investigations, services, foster care, and adoption.
+- Protects children from abuse and neglect through services, foster care, and adoption.

 - Child Care Licensing